 Keeping their teeth clean is the next step towards being healthy, even more so for canines.
-Its a fact that the most common disease develops in their mouth due to bacterial infection, that spreads overtime.
-This kind of infection may spread to their lung, heart and kidney, through blood stream and reduce the life expectancy by 3 to 5 years.
-Which is why you must ensure that you clean your dogs teeth everyday with a dog toothpaste and keep healthy chew toys and bones available for them.
+It’s a fact that the most common disease develops in their mouth due to bacterial infection, that spreads over time.
+This kind of infection may spread to their lungs, heart, and kidney, through the bloodstream and reduce the life expectancy by 3 to 5 years.
+This is why you must ensure that you clean your dog’s teeth every day with dog toothpaste and keep healthy chew toys and bones available for them.

 4. Take them for regular vet visits

 Just like humans, animals also need to be checked by expert eyes on a regular basis. vets are trained to spot underlying diseases and the behavior of pets closely.
 They can detect issues that we may never know.
 Sometimes pets can hide minor pain and discomfort that we may not even be aware of.
 A vet can spot subtle signs of such issues and help you treat your pet accordingly.
 Ensure that you keep the vet appointments regular to keep your pet healthy.

 It is important to ensure that your pet is spayed or neutered at the right age to prevent any additional health risks that come with mating and childbirth.

 The photo featured at the top of this post is © iStock.com/jentakespictures

 Ready to discover the top 10 cutest dog breeds in the entire world?

 How about the fastest dogs, the largest dogs and those that are -- quite frankly -- just the kindest dogs on the planet?
 Each day, AZ Animals sends out lists just like this to our thousands of email subscribers.
 And the best part?
 It's FREE.
 Join today by entering your email below.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.